cecat/CeC-HA-Addons/addons/yamcam-tpu/README.md

 # Camera-sounds add-on for Home Assistant (w/ TPU support)
 CeC
-July 2024
+Aug 2024

 ---

-### This is not yet working
+### This is not yet working - don't install it.

-this version is intended to support the Coral TPU for inference.
+this version is being modified to support the Coral TPU for inference.